Due July 1

 As part of St. Olaf College’s General Education curriculum, students must complete two courses during the first year of enrollment.
 These courses are Religion 121 (Bible, Culture, and Community) and Writing 111 (First-Year Writing).

 - Great Conversation students (Great Con satisfies BTS-B GE in Interim and FYW GE in spring semester).
-Students accepted into Great Con will automatically be registered into a section of GCON 113.
+Students accepted into Great Con will automatically be registered into a section of GCON 113 for fall semester.

 - American Conversations students (American Con 102 satisfies FYW GE in spring semester).
 Students accepted to American Con will take Religion 121 in either fall or spring semester.
 Students will be notified prior to course submission period if they are required to submit Religion course choices or wait until spring semester registration period in November.